suprim12/suprim12/README.md

 <h1>👋, I'm Suprim Golay</h1>
 <p>Full Stack Developer Based In Nepal. </p>
 <p>I'm an ambitious, problem-solving full-stack developer looking to join an organization.
 For me, Everything started with a passion for web technologies.
-It has been 4 years as a Web Developer & Designer in Various Companies also working as a freelancer.
+It has been over 4 years as a Software Developer in Various reputed Companies also working as a freelancer.
 Always seeking opportunities that enable me to grow as an individual and to be a part something that is really inspiring.</p>
 <h3 align="left">Languages and Tools (Skills):</h3>
 <p align="left">
  <ul style="list-style:none;padding:0rem;">